 Source: To study or to sleep?
 The academic costs of extra studying at the Expense of Sleep (2012), Child Development, 84(1)

-Further research into the effectiveness of homework programmes can be found in the Education Endowment Foundation Toolkit.
+Further research into the effectiveness of extended school day programmes can be found in the Education Endowment Foundation toolkit.